Catholic Indulgences: What They Actually Are (and Aren't)

 Is the sale of indulgences what Martin Luther was protesting?
 Yes, primarily.
 Luther’s Ninety-Five Theses (1517) targeted the 1517 campaign for St. Peter’s Basilica, in which the preacher Johann Tetzel was offering indulgences in exchange for contributions.
 Luther also pushed deeper into the theology of the treasury; he eventually rejected that doctrine too.
 The Council of Trent responded by abolishing the commercial abuses Luther named while defending the underlying doctrine.

 Do I need to be in the state of grace to gain an indulgence?
 Yes.
-Canon 996 of the 1983 Code of Canon Law requires that the recipient be “baptized, not excommunicated, and in the state of grace at least on the completion of the prescribed work.”
+Canon 996 §1 of the 1983 Code of Canon Law requires that “to be capable of gaining indulgences, a person must be baptized, not excommunicated, and in the state of grace at least at the end of the prescribed works.”

 What are the conditions for a plenary indulgence?
 Performance of the indulgenced work, sacramental confession, reception of the Eucharist, prayer for the intentions of the Supreme Pontiff, and complete interior detachment from all sin (including venial sin).
 If the detachment is incomplete, the indulgence becomes partial.